-Practicum experiences also are embedded with more content-based courses.
+Additional practicum experiences are embedded in several of the content-based courses.
 For example, during the first semester students shadow and interview a school psychologist and administer a variety of intelligence tests.

 Practicum assignments are made by faculty to ensure that students gain experience with children a variety of ages, cultures, and disabilities.
 Practica require 2 full days per week and typically are completed in regular school settings.
-Doctoral students complete a fourth practicum, which may be completed in a more "specialized" setting, such as programs for children with physical and/or sensory impairments, alternative schools, schools for children with autism or other severe disabilities.
-Students interested in a particular area should discuss possible placements with the University practicum supervisor.
 Supervision is provided on-site by a certified school psychologist; students also attend weekly group supervision meetings with a University faculty member.